The Tantur Experience

 At Tantur, our mission begins in our community.
 Here you will encounter a diverse group of people from different Christian denominations, religions, nationalities, and ages.
 The community living at Tantur is constantly in flux, comprised at any given time of participants in our Continuing Education Programs, undergraduate and graduate students from the University of Notre Dame, visiting church groups, scholars, university, and seminary students, and members of international organizations working as volunteers at Tantur.

 Our Ecumenical Evening Prayer and meal times are “anchor points” in our days since they bring the whole Tantur community together to pray and share meals.
 Various other formal and informal activities add to the building of community, including lectures, special holiday celebrations, movie nights, and various cultural events.
-When you come to Tantur, we hope that you, too, will feel welcome in our community and will experience how your presence with us contributes to our goals of ecumenism, interfaith dialogue, and peacebuilding.
+When you come to Tantur, we hope that you, too, will feel welcome in our community and will experience how your presence with us contributes to our goals of ecumenism, and interfaith dialogue.

 Woven into the Tantur Experience, which distinguishes our programs from others, is the amount of free time offered.
-While our schedule usually includes a lecture or trip for six days of the week, we schedule “free time” on Sundays (as well as other free days or half days) giving participants an opportunity to personalize their encounter in the Holy Land.
-Some choose to visit museums, explore and shop in the Old City of Jerusalem or Bethlehem, revisit some sites, or just enjoy the peacefulness of our grounds or our Library.
+While our schedule usually includes a lecture or trip for five days of the week, we schedule “free time” on Saturdays and Sundays (as well as other free days or half days) giving participants an opportunity to personalize their encounter in the Holy Land.
+Some choose to visit museums, explore and shop in the Old City of Jerusalem or Bethlehem, revisit some sites, or just enjoy the peacefulness of our grounds.